 Questions to ask before purchasing trip cancellation insurance: Is it worth it the extra cost?
 Is your deposit non-refundable or high?
 Is there a reason to doubt you may not be able to go?
 Note that Trip Cancellation is based on the cost of the trip.

-Travel medical insurance = Coverage in case you get hurt or sick overseas.
-It usually includes medical evacuation and political evacuation, as well as finding you a good hospital overseas if you need immediate care.
-Most travel medical plans cover flying someone overseas to visit you, or flying your children back to the US if they’re traveling with you.
-Translation services are usually included as well, so that you can clearly communicate with the doctors.
-Without insurance, evacuation from another country could fall anywhere between $15,000-25,000.
-Buying a plan for a dollar or two a day is definitely worth it!
+Travel medical insurance = Coverage in case you get hurt or sick overseas or your baggage is lost or you miss a flight.
+It usually includes both medical evacuation and political evacuation, as well as helping you find a good hospital overseas if you need immediate care.
+Beyond covering your medical expenses, most travel medical plans will also cover flying someone overseas to visit you if you must stay in the hospital, or flying your children back to the US if they’re traveling with you.
+Translation services are usually included as well, so that you can clearly communicate with doctors and medical staff about treatment options/prescriptions.
+Without insurance, evacuation from another country could fall anywhere between $15,000-$65,000.
+Travel medical is on a “per-day” rate, usually a dollar or two a day, and is definitely worth it!

 Evacuation only insurance = For those who have a great domestic policy that will provide coverage overseas.
 If that’s your case, all you need is evacuation insurance since US insurance doesn’t cover that.
 Evacuation coverage will fly you to the hospital of your choice in the states.
 You should only get an evacuation only plan if your domestic policy covers everything else.